 Offering plethora of activities ranging from beaches and mountains to the charming countryside and bustling vibrant cities, South Korea is an amazing travel destination and one of the safest countries on Earth.
 You might think that visiting South Korea is similar to other East Asian countries but it’s actually rather different.
 There are a lot of things that make South Korea and Koreans unique and there are a lot of things you should know before visiting Korea.
 Here are some of the things I wish I knew before my trip to Korea.

 First things first.
-Before planning to visit South Korea, you need to check if you need a visa.
+Before thinking of visiting Korea, you need to check if you need a visa.
 You can do that here and if you’re coming from a country that needs a visa, you can apply for one on the same page.
 IVisa is a reputable company with a long history behind them and even though I usually don’t support applying for visas online, I can vouch for them as I have used their services personally.